Want to automate your customer experience program?

 Through our research and the work of others, it’s pretty clear that the importance of customer satisfaction can’t be understated.
 As an example, companies who measure their Net Promoter ® scores (NPS) are a third more likely to have growth rates over 10% a year:

-So, how can paying close attention to customer satisfaction hep you?
+So, how can paying close attention to specified satisfaction goals help you?
 Here are four other tangible ways to help your bottom line by prioritizing customer feedback:

 In its Consumer Technographics survey, Forrester found that 45% of US consumers will abandon an online transaction if their questions or concerns aren’t addressed quickly.
 That’s a huge hit to your business if you’re not meeting customers’ expectations!